microsoft/Git-Credential-Manager-for-Mac-and-Linux/Install.md

 ## How to enable alternate credential storage

 On Linux, the GCM4ML stores credentials in the GNOME Keyring.
-If GNOME Keyring is unavailable for your Linux distribution, a Git setting can be used to opt into storing credentials **unencrypted** in a file under your home directory where presumably only you and _root_ have read access.
+If GNOME Keyring is unavailable for your Linux distribution, or you are running the GCM4ML via a secure shell (SSH) session, a Git setting can be used to opt into storing credentials **unencrypted** in a file under your home directory where presumably only you and _root_ have read access.

 To enable fallback storage of credentials in this file, run this Git configuration command: